AleoNet/snarkOS/rpc/README.md

 ```

 ## createtransaction
-Create a new transaction from a given transaction kernel, returning the encoded transaction and the new records.
+Create a new transaction from a given transaction authorization, returning the encoded transaction and the new records.

 ### Protected Endpoint